 - (i) A district team reviews and develops the Oswego Professional Development Plan (PDP).
 All mandated stakeholder groups are represented on the district team and will be accountable to serve as liaisons between their representative constituency groups and the Professional Development Plan Team.
 All grade levels (elementary, middle, and high school) are typically represented on the PDP Team.
-Elementary teachers serving on the PDP Team include: Cheryl Beck, Stephanie Dawson, Sean Fitzgerald, Rebecca James, Donna Miles, Kelly Moxley, Allison Peer, and Tracy Warner.
-Secondary faculty includes: Rachel Baker, Mary Alice Brennan, Lilly DeCaire, Gina Iorio and Katherine Mills.
-Teaching Assistants serving on the PDP Team are Kathleen Audlin and Jill Jacquin.
-Other PDP Team members include: Larry Schmiegel (Elementary Principal), Donna Simmons (Elementary Principal), Carrie Plasse (Director of Curriculum, Instruction and Accountability), and Jennifer Stanton (Director of Special Education).
+Teachers serving on the PDP Team include: Elementary Teacher(s), District Reading Coaches and District Technology Integration Specialists.
+Other PDP Team members include: Executive Director of Elementary Education and Accountability, Executive Director of Secondary Education and Personnel, Director of Special Education, Director of Student Services, Director of Instructional Technology, and CSEA members.

 - (ii) The Professional Development Plan Team is actively involved in the following tasks:

 - Data Analysis

 - Prioritizing Needs

 - Goal Setting

 - Planning/Development Activities

 - Objective Setting

 - Plan Implementation

 - Evaluation/Modifying Plan